Atharv-K-979/Sentient-Shield/README.md

-# AISSMS Smart Assist 🎓
+# Sentient-Shield 🎓(Prototype)
-**Empowering AISSMS Students through Seamless Digital Integration**
+**Empowering Students through Seamless Digital Integration**

 ---

 ## 📌 Overview
-The **AISSMS Smart Assist** is a specialized browser extension tailored for students and faculty of the All India Shri Shivaji Memorial Society (AISSMS).
+The **Sentient-Shield** is a specialized browser extension tailored for students and faculty of the All India Shri Shivaji Memorial Society (AISSMS).
 It serves as a digital companion that sits right in your browser, streamlining access to academic resources, attendance tracking, and institutional updates.

 ---

 ## ⚠️ The Problem Statement
-Despite having a robust infrastructure, students at AISSMS often encounter several digital friction points:
+Despite having a robust infrastructure, students often encounter several digital friction points:
 * **Complex Navigation:** Navigating through multiple sub-domains for the ERP, Library, and Moodle can be time-consuming.
 * **Manual Monitoring:** Students have to manually log in daily to check for attendance updates or internal marks.
 * **Information Overload:** Critical notices are often mixed with general circulars, making it easy to miss urgent deadlines.